Opioid Addiction: A battle toward recovery

-TUCSON, Ariz. - The latest data on opioid overdoses in Arizona are showing the highest number of deaths in ten years.
+TUCSON, Ariz. - The latest data on opioid overdoses in Arizona are showing the highest number of deaths in 10 years.

 For many, the toughest decision is to find professional help.
-Thousands of recovering addicts in Southern Arizona and shares the battle towards recovery.
+Thousands of recovering addicts in Southern Arizona are sharing the battle towards recovery.

 One of those is Robert Lyles, who remembers the moment he almost lost his life.